How To Choose The Right One For You

 While knee walkers certainly have some positive attributes, they aren’t a perfect choice for everyone.
 For some, knee walkers can feel clumsy and cumbersome, even hard to use to travel in a straight line.
 If the wheelbase is too large, then going through some doorways may be hard to do, and don’t even think about trying to wheel your knee walker upstairs.

-So, when an injury does occur and your mobility is affected, it’s at least some consolation that there are some choices out there that can help you get along.
 For most, it seems that knee walkers can be an excellent solution for the largest number of people considering their stability and forgiving nature, especially for those who are older and may not possess as much strength as they did in their younger days.

-If you do wish to rent or even purchase a knee walker, Bayshore Medical Supply is the #1 source for knee walkers in Pasadena TX and the surrounding Houston area.
+If you do wish to rent or even purchase a knee walker, Bayshore Medical Supply is the #1 source for knee walkers and knee scooters in Pasadena TX and the surrounding Houston area.
 With over 50 knee walkers in various sizes, we always have units ready to rent.
 We also stock a large selection of crutches and canes.
 With different styles and selections to suit a wide selection of customer needs.
 We’re open Monday, Tuesday, Wednesday, and Friday from 9:00am to 5:30pm, Thursday 9:00am to 8:00pm, and Saturday from 10:00am to 2:00pm.